World Universities Debating Championship

 The World Universities Debating Championship (WUDC) is the world's largest international debating tournament and one of the largest annual international student events.
 WUDC is held in the British Parliamentary format (involving four teams of two people in each debate).

 Each year, the event is hosted by an institution selected by the World Universities Debating Council.
-The current 2025 world champions are Madeleine Wu & Ryan Lafferty from Dartmouth College.
+The current 2026 world champions are Udai Kamath and Jack Story from the University of Sydney.

 History

 Predecessor tournaments

 The Trans-Atlantic University Speech Association held tournaments in London (1976 and 1978) and at McGill University, Montreal, in 1977.
 Chicago was to hold a tournament in 1979 but this was postponed and then abandoned.
 A "World Debating Festival", sponsored by Honeywell was held in Sydney in 1978.
 The TAUSA event attracted mostly Northern Hemisphere tournaments, the Honeywell was largely Southern Hemisphere.
 The first competition was hosted in Glasgow and convened by debaters at the Glasgow University Union.